khepf/gemini_front/README.md

 DONE fix roles
 DONE fix redirects for when not signed in
-DONE need notSelling isSelling isSold flag hide inventory from customer add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout form validation move edit and delete to proper place on product and baseball card add products to inventory page
+DONE need notSelling isSelling isSold flag
-- need to not be able to see inventory is role is customer
+DONE hide inventory from customer
-- DONE as seller need to only see items that the seller owns
+DONE need to not be able to see inventory is role is customer DONE as seller need to only see items that the seller owns DONE move edit and delete to proper place on baseball card DONE comment out signup - fix css add more images fill in more data form validation add ability to add both images to FE create add ability to add both images to FE update

 ----------MVP--------------------
 cart expiration
 research and finish search